R2 Certified Companies: How to Identify and Work with Responsible Recyclers

 How to Verify R2 Certified Companies

 Not every electronics recycler is certified.
-Here’s how to confirm legitimacy:
+Verification should be disciplined.

 Request a current R2 certificate.